The 7 Best Ubud Cooking Classes (Hand-Picked for 2023)

 Check cooking class + tour availability and rates here!

-Running short on time in Bali and you want to combine an Ubud cooking class with some sightseeing?
-This cooking class and tour combo is made for you!
+Running short on time in Bali and you want don’t watn to spend all day in an Ubud cooking class?

-This full-day 8-hour tour encompasses a morning market tour, a Balinese cooking class with veggie options available, and then some sightseeing.
+This half-day 4-hour tour encompasses a morning market tour and a Balinese cooking class with veggie options available, all in a short amount of time.

 You’ll cook Balinese classics ranging from sate lilit to ayam jamur soup to pepes tuna, depending on what’s fresh that day!